Chaimaa-zaghloul/Chaimaa-zaghloul/README.md

-- 🌱 I’m currently learning **- Advanced NLP techniques and models - Developing efficient web applications with Flask - Enhancing my skills in text analysis and spam detection**
+- 🌱 I’m currently learning **-Advanced NLP techniques and models / Developing efficient web applications with Flask / Enhancing my skills in text analysis and spam detection**

-- 👀 I'm interested in:  - Natural Language Processing (NLP) - Machine Learning (ML) and Deep Learning (DL) - Python Programming - Academic and practical applications of technology**
+- 👀 I'm interested in:  ** Natural Language Processing (NLP) / Machine Learning (ML) and Deep Learning (DL) / Python Programming / Academic and practical applications of technology**

-- 🤝 Let's Collaborate **I’m eager to collaborate on: - **NLP Projects** (especially those involving Moroccan Darija) - **Machine Learning Applications** across various domains - **Open Source Projects** related to text analysis and web development**
+- 🤝 Let's Collaborate **I’m eager to collaborate on: - **NLP Projects** (especially those involving Moroccan Darija) /**Machine Learning Applications** across various domains / **Open Source Projects** related to text analysis and web development**

 - 👨‍💻 All of my projects are available at (https://github.com/Chaimaa-zaghloul)

-- ⚡ Fun fact ** "I’m passionate about exploring the intersection of language and technology, and I love finding innovative solutions to real-world problems!"**
+- ⚡ Fun fact ** I’m passionate about exploring the intersection of language and technology, and I love finding innovative solutions to real-world problems!**